-Do Your Lifestyles and Goals Match?
+Make Sure Lifestyles and Goals Match

 Are you fussy about the thermostat?
 What about cigarette smoke or drug use?
 Do you have pets?
 You can gamble with a roommate when renting, but the stakes are much higher if you’re buying with another person.
 So find out if you’re compatible before moving forward.

 “If you’re in an agreement with someone who you’re not in a serious relationship with, you need to dictate what will happen in the next two, five, or 10 years,” says REALTOR® Adam Bray-Ali of Pasadena, Calif.-based Podley Properties.
 “Is the goal to have somewhere to live for a few years?
 Or are you looking to keep the house as a long-term investment property?”